Dawn of Nemunas: Ideology

 Dawn of Nemunas describes itself as a centre-left, classical liberal, and Christian party.
-The party's leader, Remigijus Žemaitaitis, proposed forming a centre-left coalition without the Homeland Union.
+The party's leader, Remigijus Žemaitaitis, proposed forming a centre-left coalition in October 2024.
 According to Žemaitaitis, the party leans "centre-left on social issues related to people's wellbeing", but is "on the right when it comes to what makes statehood – our language, culture and national identity".

 The party has been described as populist.
-According to political scientist Virgis Valentinavičius, Žemaitaitis deliberately invokes common antisemitic tropes such as Jewish parasites to attract poorly-educated voters.
+It has also been called far-right on the public broadcaster Lithuanian National Radio and Television.
+According to political scientist Virgis Valentinavičius, Žemaitaitis deliberately invokes common antisemitic tropes such as "Jewish parasites" to attract poorly-educated voters.
 Europe Elects describes the party as right-wing.
 In November 2023, shortly after the party was founded, Delfi described it as centre-right.
-The party was described in 2024 by political scientist Vladimiras Laučius as nationalist, by Deutsche Welle as right-wing nationalist, and by bne IntelliNews as radical right.
-The party has also been described as centre-left, or as combining economically left-wing and socially right-wing policies.
-Linas Kojala, director of the Eastern Europe Studies Centre think tank, said "it's very hard to describe what kind of ideology they represent and where they stand on the scale of left to right."
+The party was described in 2024 by political scientist Vladimiras Laučius as nationalist, as right-wing nationalist by Deutsche Welle, and as on the radical right by bne IntelliNews.
+The party has also been described as centre-left, as well as combining economically left-wing and socially right-wing policies.
+Linas Kojala, director of the Eastern Europe Studies Centre think tank, said, "It's very hard to describe what kind of ideology they represent and where they stand on the scale of left to right."

-Economically, the party holds some left-wing positions.
+Economically, the party holds populist, etatist and left-wing positions.
 It supports the establishment of a state-owned bank and a road fund, granting tax breaks to large families, and taking state control of the shares of state-owned energy holding company Ignitis.
 Conversely, it rejects the EU's green agricultural programs and supports concessions for small and medium-sized businesses.
 It supports halting reforms in education for four years and auditing the reorganization of the network of schools and health care institutions.
 Dawn of Nemunas' program states that Lithuania's foreign policy must first serve Lithuania's own security and the interests of its citizens.
-The party does not directly reject aid for Ukraine, although Žemaitaitis has said that Lithuania should be able to trade with Russia if other Western nations do.
+The party does not directly reject aid for Ukraine, although Žemaitaitis has said that Lithuania should be able to trade with Russia if other countries of the Western world can.
 It pledges to not raise value added taxes to finance national defense.